Six Steps to Follow When Teaching Your Child Good Oral Habits

 - Get a quick start – The first and foremost thing you need to follow is starting early.
 The earlier you start teaching them good oral habits, the sooner they will adjust and take it up as a routine.
 You have a vital role to play in teaching them the proper technique of brushing and flossing.
 Initially, you may need to brush for them and show them the right process of brushing regularly to whiten teeth.

 - Set an example – Children have a habit of imitating things that we do.
 So in order to teach them dental habits, it is important that you follow them yourself.
 When your kid will see you brush and floss regularly every night, they will definitely adapt it sooner.
 On observing parents, children learn a lot more than just oral hygiene.
 You teach them about maturity, independence and responsibility.

 - Children love gifts – To indulge them into a routine of brushing and flossing, offer them exciting rewards.
 This positive reinforcement works to motivate your child.
-On visiting your nearest dentist, you will get to know more about this technique to boost your kid’s interest in indulging in oral hygiene.
+On visiting a private dentist near you, you will get to know more about this technique to boost your kid’s interest in indulging in oral hygiene.

 - Keep it Entertaining – Maintaining your kid’s dental hygiene should be your first priority.
 To make your child participate actively in the process, keep the session entertaining.
 You can play a song while you floss and brush or can narrate an interesting story to your little ones.
 This will keep them engaged and will increase their interest in the deed.
 Get them colourful toothbrushes with their favourite characters and cartoons on them.